Our mind is influential, but it is also influenceable

 Our mind has an enormous influence on us – when we are thinking of one thing, it can take our thoughts in an entirely different direction, even totally opposite direction.
 For example, it can change our thoughts from pure to impure in just one moment.

-To better understand how the mind influences us, let’s compare it to a powerful software program that integrates the inputs coming from our various senses and displays them for us souls to process and respond to.
+To better understand how the mind influences us, let’s compare it to a powerful software program that integrates the inputs coming from our various senses and displays them for us souls to process.
 However, just as a program infected by viruses malfunctions, so too does the mind infected by attachments.
 An attached mind obsesses over particular inputs from particular senses while neglecting other important inputs.
 Thus, a mind infected by alcoholism thinks only of the pleasure of drinking and not the danger of drunken driving.

 To know more about this verse, please click on the image